-Building crafts can be a fun way to help your child in learning life skills.
-There are so many unique new toys and interactive activities available to our children now!
-Not to mention the seemingly endless options on their electronic devices for hours of entertainment.
-(For recommendations on age-appropriate screen use for your child, sign up for “Help!
-My Child is Hooked on Screens!“).
+Building crafts can be fun to help your child learn life skills.
+So many unique new toys and interactive activities are available to our children now!
+Not to mention the endless options on their electronic devices for hours of entertainment.

 Here are ten fundamental life skills your child learns through completing a craft or hands-on project:

 - Sequencing Skills: The ability to follow directions or steps in a specific order.

 - Task Initiation & Task Persistence: The ability to start something and see it through to completion.

 - Problem-Solving Skills: Solving situations like: “What if we run out of glue?” and “What happens if I make a mistake?”

 - Fine Motor Skills: Learning to use scissors, grip a pencil or crayon, and draw shapes or letters.
 Engage hand muscles by squeezing glue bottles, folding paper, or using two hands together to assemble objects

 - Sensory Exposure & Exploration: Experiencing sensations like sticky glue, scratchy paper, the sound of ripping a piece of tape or shaking the box of crayons, or the smell of paint

 - Taking Turns & Sharing Materials: Learning to work with shared resources, whether working in parallel with your or completing the project with others

 - Dealing with Disappointment: The ability to cope when something doesn’t turn out as planned, and feeling pride when work is accomplished!